EU boosts aid to farmers hit by Russia sanctions

 The Commission said it would be proposing a new private storage scheme for pigmeat, an increased budget for promoting products in 2016 and added it was also working hard on bi-lateral trade agreements, most recently with Canada and Vietnam.

-Milk prices paid to EU farmers are down 20 percent from last year at 30 euro cents a liter on average.
+Milk prices paid to EU farmers are down 20 percent from last year at 30 euro cents a litre on average.

 In the Baltic States, which has been worst hit by Russian sanctions, prices are even lower at around 20 euro cents.